We have already started shipping out orders as they come in. Order yours today while supplies last.

 The Planting of Tuberose Bulbs

 By now I am getting excited about putting the string line out.
-As I take my strawberry hoe and run a furrow down the string line.
+I take my strawberry hoe and dig a furrow down the string line.
 Thats when my wife will start planting.
 She will plant the bulbs about 4″ apart and cover with some dirt.
-Once we get several 1,000 bulbs planted we will go back to the house.
-To be thankful for the day.
+Once we get several 1,000 bulbs planted we will go back to the house to be thankful for the day.

-My walk in the tuberose garden each day brings health and well being.
-To see all the beautiful plants growing.
-And what I will discover.
-The beauty of the stems and blooms rising up from the green foliage.
-I am still amazed at the wonder of it all.
-To see spider webs between the stems.
-Seeing the beautiful butterflies.
-I see a walking stick gracefully perched on a stem.
-Grasshopper nibbling on a leaf.
-And to see the hummingbirds darting in an out of the bright white flowers.
-It is a sight to behold.
+My walk in the tuberose garden each morning is like a breath of fresh air to my heart and soul.
+Its a blessing to see all the beautiful plants growing and what I will discover in my journey today.
+The beauty of the stems and blooms rising up from the green foliage, to see the spider webs between the stems, watching the beautiful butterflies flutter to and fro, and to see a walking stick gracefully perched on a stem.
+I spot a grasshopper nibbling on a leaf and watch hummingbirds darting in an out of the bright white flowers.
+It is a sight to behold!
+I am still amazed at the wonder (God’s) of it all.
 Thank you Lord.

-My Wife and I and Purle treat our tuberoses as family.
-And thats how we will treat you (Our Customers) and the bulbs you receive from us and the service we provide to you.
+My wife and I and Purle treat our tuberoses as family.
+Thats how we will treat you (Our Customers) and the bulbs you receive from us and the service we provide.
 We ask you to take this walk yourself and share your experience with your family and friends.
 Our family thanks you very much.